 The Federal Pell Grant Program is a need-based federal student aid program administered by the U.S. Department of Education for students who meet eligibility requirements.
 Awards do not have to be repaid.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a limited fund program based on financial need and administered by the Financial Services Office at the American Academy of Art.
 Awards do not have to be repaid.

 The Monetary Award Program (MAP) provides grant assistance to eligible Illinois residents demonstrating financial need.
 MAP grants are applied toward tuition and mandatory fees for undergraduate students.
 Applicants must complete the Free Application for Federal Financial Student Aid (FAFSA).

-The Federal Direct Subsidized Stafford Loan provides federally guaranteed, low-interest loans of $3,500 for first-year, $4,500 for second-year and $5,500 for third-year and fourth-year students.
+The Federal Direct Subsidized Loan provides federally guaranteed, low-interest loans of $3,500 for first-year, $4,500 for second-year and $5,500 for third-year and fourth-year students.
 These loans are for undergraduate students who meet the eligibility requirements.
 Repayment is deferred until six months after the student’s last day of attendance.
-Interest is charged when the student leaves school, after graduating or withdrawal.
+Interest is charged when the student enters repayment.

 Federal Direct PLUS Loan

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) provides loans up to the cost of attendance for an academic year, less other financial aid, to qualifying parents of undergraduate students.
 Repayment usually begins 60 days after the loan is disbursed.
 PLUS loans offer an alternative for students who may not qualify for other forms of aid or provide supplemental funding for those who need additional assistance.

 The American Academy of Art can accept scholarships from most organizations.
 The student applicant is responsible for assessing criteria.